Zhengqbbb/cz-git/packages/cli/README.md

     https://github.com/Zhengqbbb/cz-git

 SYNOPSIS:
-    czg [subcommand...] [options...] [git-commit-options...]
+    czg [flag|options...] [git-commit-options...] [type list item search keywords]

-SUBCOMMAND:
+FLAG:
-    ai               Turn on OpenAI generate subject mode break            Turn on appends a ! after the type/scope emoji            Turn on output message with emoji mode checkbox         Turn on scope checkbox mode
+    -r, --retry      Directly retry submit by the last message -a, --all        Automatically stage files that have been modified and deleted (Not new files) -b, --break      Turn on appends a ! after the type/scope -E, --emoji      Turn on output message with emoji mode -S, --gpg-sign   Turn on use GPG sign commit message -cb, --checkbox  Turn on scope checkbox mode
-    gpg              Turn on use GPG sign commit message
+    -ai, --ai        Turn on OpenAI generate subject mode --no-ai          Turn off OpenAI prompt mode in this session --unset-proxy    Unset request API proxy on local configure -h, --help       Show help
+    -v, --version    Show version

 OPTIONS:
     :, --alias=      Directly submit the defined commit message